nnslvp/coinmore-site/content/english/coin/alephium/_index.md

 faq_text: 'If you have any questions, please use the'
 faq_link_text: 'FAQ'
 welcome_title: 'Alephium Mining Pool'
 welcome_subtitle: "Experience the power of Alephium's sharded blockchain technology with CoinMore.io.
 Benefit from high performance, enhanced security, and energy efficiency.
+Access detailed mining statistics and easily export CSV data for your tax reporting needs.
 Join us and start mining Alephium today for maximum profitability."
 benefits:
   - title: 'Instant Block Unlocking'
     text: 'No 500-min delay'